 - [Planned] Downloading the content for offline reading.

-Install Hoarder using Docker
+Install Karakeep using Docker

 If you don't have Docker installed and need help getting started, I recommend checking out our self-hosting guides for beginners.
 These guides cover the basics of setting up a small server to host apps using Docker.
 They're designed to help you get up and running smoothly, even if you're new to self-hosting.